If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Other details of the walls which show their almost decorative purpose

 I set out from the gate of David (aka Sion Gate) to walk round the city which I accomplished at the rate of about three miles an hour in forty seven minutes.
 I judged from the time it took me that Maundrel's computation of two and a half miles for the extent of the walls is tolerably correct.
 The walls were so irregular that I could hardly judge of their form, but I should think them an irregular heptagon.
 They have square towers at regular intervals.
-W. Turner
+Turner

 A fast walker could go outside the walls of Jerusalem and walk entirely around the city in an hour.
 I do not know how else to make one understand how small Jerusalem is.
 Twain

 The Moslems watch the Golden Gate with a jealous eye, and an anxious one, for they have an honored tradition that when it falls, Islamism will fall and with it the Ottoman Empire.
 It did not grieve me any to notice that the old gate was getting a little shaky.
-M. Twain
+Twain

 In 1853 the Ottoman Empire was referred to as "the sick man of Europe" by Tsar Nicholas I and Twain had this sentence in mind when he wrote about the tradition of the Golden Gate (which was similar to that regarding the Colosseum in Rome).

-Golden Gate: detail showing the ancient lintels which were utilized for its construction
+Golden Gate: detail showing the ancient lintels which were utilized for its construction (see some similar details of the "martyrion" of St. Simeon near Aleppo)

 The Golden Gate gave direct access to the great terrace where the Temple stood and which after the destruction of the latter housed pagan temples, churches and eventually mosques.
 Its design clearly indicates that it was a Byzantine ceremonial gate which was used for processions.
 The Ottoman reconstruction did not alter its original design.
+The same name indicated a Byzantine gate at Constantinopolis.

 Triple Gate and above it the Mosque of Omar